m-pranav-r/OpenGL-Project-Basic/README.md

 # Current features:
 (If you can even call them that)

-- Simple Vertex Rendering!
-- Simple Texturing!
+- Simple Vertex Rendering and Texturing!
 - Perspective Projection!
 - Lighting from the 70's!
+- Barebones Materials Support!